gitaroktato/healthcheck-patterns/article.md

 Caused by every developer just by the nature of coding.
 In average this is a [few bugs per 1000 lines of code][code-complete-bugs].

 ### Memory leaks
-Memory leaks occur, when the garbage collector fails to recycle a specific area of the heap and this area gradually grows over time.
-The JVM process will just exit if it runs out of memory, but until that it causes increased number of GC pauses and lower performance over time.
+Memory leaks occur when the garbage collector fails to recycle a specific area of the heap and this area gradually grows over time.
+The JVM process will just exit if it runs out of memory, but until that it causes an increased number of GC pauses and lower performance over time.

 ### Thread leaks
 If you don't close your resources or don't manage your own threads properly, thread leaks can occur.
 This will suddenly lead your JVM to a complete stall while the CPU is going to spin at 100%.

 ### Configuiration issues
-Configuration issues are scary, because they can be caught at the same environment they're referring to.
-This means that you'll face a production related configuration issue during production deployment and vice-versa.
-It doesn't matter if you have a nice test coverage and all kinds-of integration and performance tests in place.
+Configuration issues are scary because they can be caught in the same environment they're referring to.
+This means that you'll face a production-related configuration issue during production deployment and vice-versa.
+It doesn't matter if you have nice test coverage and all kinds-of integration and performance tests in place.
 A misconfiguration can just simply destroy your attempt of rolling out a new release.

 ### Deadlocks
-The currenly used JVMs
+The JVMs I've used does not offer deadlock detection.
+This means, that threads hanging in deadlock will just wait forever until the JVM exits.

 ### Connection pool misconfigurations
 If you don't review all your connection pool settings, you're risking that a connection pool will start causing failures.
 The consequences can be various, but usually end up as one of the failures listed above.

 ## Redundancy

 The simplest way to introduce fault-tolerance into any system is by introducing redundancy.
-You can make your data redundant by copying them over several times and hiding "bad bytes", like a RAID configuration does with multiple hard drives.
+You can make your data redundant by copying them over several times and hiding "bad bytes" as a RAID configuration does with multiple hard drives.
 Similarly, you can also make a database time redundant, by holding and serving multiple versions of the same record.
-For services what works best is making them process redundant.
+For services what works best is making the process redundant.
 Keeping multiple processes running at the same time, so if one of them misbehaves others can take over the workload.
-Of course this only works if you have some kind-of coordination in place.
-Usually this is done by using health checks.
+Of course, this only works if you have some kind-of coordination in place.
+Usually, this is done by using health checks.

 # Anatomy of a helath check